You are browsing documentation for an outdated version. See the

 Use Kong Manager to view visualizations of Vitals data, including the Workspaces Overview Dashboard, Workspace Charts, Vitals tab, and Status Codes, and to generate CSV Reports.

-Vitals is enabled by default in Kong Gateway and available upon the first login of a Super Admin.
+Vitals is enabled by default in Kong Enterprise and available upon the first login of a Super Admin.

 You will need one of the following databases to use Vitals: